Mahdibenamor/Injectable_mvvm/README.md

 GetIt v5.0 introduced scopes support, which allows registration of related dependencies in a different scope, so they can be initialized only when needed and disposed of when they're not.
 [More on that here.](https://pub.dev/packages/get_it#scopes)

-To use `GetIt` scopes using fmvvm you simply annotate the dependencies that are meant to be registered in a different scope with `@Scope('scope-name')` or pass in the scope name to Injectable or its subs like so `@Injectable(scope: 'scope-name')`.
+To use `GetIt` scopes using flutter_mvvm you simply annotate the dependencies that are meant to be registered in a different scope with `@Scope('scope-name')` or pass in the scope name to Injectable or its subs like so `@Injectable(scope: 'scope-name')`.

 dependencies tagged with a scope name will be generated inside of a separate init method than the other main-scope dependencies.
 e.g.